au1698/exp_assignment3/README.md

 The robot moves in an environment divided into 6 rooms and in each of them there is a ball of a different colour.
 The robot implements four behaviors: sleep, normal, play and find.
 The human can interact by sending a Play command to the robot, followed by a GoTocommand + target location (Entrance,Closet, Living room, Kitchen, Bathroom, Bedroom).
 The robot simulates a dog that moves on two wheels with differential drive control.
 It perceives has the perception of the environment through a hokuyo laser sensor and a RGBD camera.

--
-- explore_lite for autonomous exploration of the environment

 ## Ros Architecture of the System